tpsmi/projectingtheworld/README.md

 ```

 #Data
 The notebooks use a cleaned and trimmed down version of the database (lanternworlddata.tsv).
-Please email the authors if you need a more extensive version of the data.
+This dataset can also be found at 10.5281/zenodo.10532258 Please email the authors if you need a more extensive version of the data.

 #Use
-Please use the notebooks in what ever order you like.
+Please use the notebooks in whatever order you like.
 The names of the notebooks correspond to different sections of the article

 # Cite
-If you want, you can cite the article for which this code was written or this repository via the DOI:
+If you want, you can cite the article for which this code was written or this repository.